 -Energy Price Guarantee:

 The Energy Price Guarantee (EPG) will reduce the unit cost of electricity and gas so that a typical household in Great Britain pays, on average, around £2,500 a year on their energy bill from 1 October 2022 until 31 March 2023.
-The consumer saving will be based on usage, but on average usage it is estimated that a household will save £1,000 a year (based on current prices from October).
-Energy suppliers will be fully compensated by the Government for the savings delivered to households.
-The actual household bill and savings could be higher or lower depending on the size of a person’s home, how well it is insulated, how many people live there and how energy is used.
+From April 2023, the price cap will rise so that a typical household will pay no more than around £3,000.
+The Energy Price Guarantee will then end in April 2024.

 -£400 Energy Bills Support Scheme:

--£650 one-off Cost of Living Payment for those on means tested benefits:
+-Cost of Living Payments for those on means tested benefits:

 More than 8 million households on means tested benefits will receive a payment of £650 this year, made in two installments.
 This payment will be tax-free, will not count towards the benefit cap and will not have any impact on existing benefit awards.
 The Government will make these payments directly to households across the UK.
 Households receiving the following benefits will be eligible: